France Starts Here

 How much would a trip to Paris cost for a week?

-Given that the average traveler can expect to spend around 200 USD per day in Paris, a week in Paris will cost around $1,400, not including the cost of flights.
+Given that the average traveler can expect to spend at least 200 USD per day in Paris, a week in Paris will cost no less than around $1,400, not including the cost of flights.